 Gluteus medius tendinitis

 Patients with trochanteric bursitis almost always have gluteus medius tendinitis.
 In patients with trochanteric bursitis, palpation over the lateral prominence of the greater trochanter elicits tenderness.
 Patients often have a history of chronic pressure on the joint, trauma, a change in gait (eg, due to osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
 Symptoms... read more , stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
-Strokes can be Ischemic (80%), typically resulting... read more , or leg-length discrepancy), or inflammation at this site (eg, in rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
-RA causes damage mediated by cytokines, chemokines, and metalloproteases.
-Characteristically... read more ).
+Strokes can be Ischemic (80%), typically resulting... read more , or leg-length discrepancy), or inflammation at this site (eg, in rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
+Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more ).

 Treatment of Tendinitis and Tenosynovitis